Orabi20/terraform/README.md

-[⚠️ Suspicious Content] 📦 Terraform AWS Infrastructure Lab This project builds a complete modular AWS infrastructure using Terraform.
+📦 Terraform AWS Infrastructure Lab
+This project builds a complete modular AWS infrastructure using Terraform.
 It simulates a real-world, secure architecture where a public-facing ALB routes traffic through reverse proxy EC2 instances (NGINX) to Apache servers hosted in private subnets.

 🔧 Features